flutter/flutter/packages/flutter_tools/doc/daemon.md

 The `serve()` command starts a DevTools server if one isn't already running.
 The return value will contain:

 - `success` - whether the server started.
-- `host` - the address host of the server successfully started.
+- `host` - the address host if the server successfully started.
-- `port` - the port of the server successfully started.
+- `port` - the port if the server successfully started.

 ## 'flutter run --machine' and 'flutter attach --machine'